subie23/Let-me-tell-you-about_Regex/README.md

 ### Flags
 These are used to specify various options that can affect the behavior of the regex pattern.
 When validating a password flags can be used to modify the behavior of the regex pattern.

 For example, the `i` flag makes the regex pattern case-insensitive, meaning that the pattern will match both uppercase and lowercase letters.
-For example, the regex pattern `^(?=.*[a-z])` with the "i" flag would match the password "PaSsWoRd", even though it contains only uppercase letters.
+The regex pattern `^(?=.*[a-z])` with the "i" flag would match the password "PaSsWoRd", even though it contains only uppercase letters.
 The "m" flag makes the `^` and `$` anchors match at the beginning and end of a line, not just the entire string.
 And the "s" flag makes the dot metacharacter match any character including newline.

 ### Grouping and Capturing
 These are used to group characters and capture their match.
 When validating a password grouping and capturing can be used to apply quantifiers to the entire group, or refer to the captured text later in the pattern or in the replacement text.